 Engineers develop new technological solutions.
 During the engineering design process, the responsibilities of the engineer may include defining problems, conducting and narrowing research, analyzing criteria, finding and analyzing solutions, and making decisions.
-The Program Educational Objectives proposed for the undergraduate program in Automobile Engineering are listed below;
+The Program Educational Objectives for Undergraduate Program were finalized in a brain storming session, which was attended by several faculty members and Industry experts.
+The Program Educational Objectives proposed for the undergraduate program in Mechanical Engineering are listed below:

 - 1. To prepare the stake holder to exhibit leadership qualities with demonstrable attributes in lifelong learning to contribute to the societal needs. - 2.
 To make ready the stake holder to pursue higher education for professional development - 3.
 To help the stake holder to acquire the analytical and technical skills, knowledge, analytical ability attitude and behavior through the program - 4.
 To prepare the stakeholders with a sound foundation in the mathematical, scientific and engineering fundamentals - 5.
 To motivate the learner in the art of self-learning and to use modern tools for solving real life problems and also inculcate a professional and ethical attitude and good leadership qualities - 6.
-To Prepare the stake holder to able to Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+To prepare the stake holder to able to Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

 We trust this revised version of syllabus come up to the expectations of all stakeholders.
+We trust this revised version of syllabus come up to the expectations of all stakeholders.
 We wish to place on record our sincere thanks and appreciations to the various contributors from the academia and industry for their most learned inputs in framing this syllabus.